Konstantin-Kostov-70/neogym/README.md

 #### The Neogim project is a WordPress website developed to demonstrate various functionalities acquired during the "WordPress for Developers" course at SoftUni.
 It is specifically designed for gym training centers, effectively showcasing fitness programs, nutrition plans, and personal trainers.

 ## 1. Create Custom Theme
-     1.1 Use native WP_Query() for looping (The_Loop()) different items in the corresponding templates.
+- **1.1** Use native `WP_Query()` for looping (The Loop) through different items in the corresponding templates.
-     1.2 Header part, including the dynamic <title> field, providing the option to enqueue scripts and     styles and dynamically populate the HTML attributes.
+- **1.2** Implement the header section, including a dynamic `<title>` field, with options to enqueue scripts and styles while dynamically populating HTML attributes.
-     1.3 Footer part, providing the option to enqueue scripts and styles.
+- **1.3** Implement the footer section, providing options to enqueue scripts and styles.
-     1.4 Page template for the homepage with most of the dynamic of the section.
+- **1.4** Create a page template for the homepage with most of the dynamic sections.
-     1.5 Template for the single view for blog posts.
+- **1.5** Create a template for the single view of blog posts.
-     1.6 Template for the single view of one of the Custom Post Types.
+- **1.6** Create a template for the single view of a Custom Post Type.
-     1.7 Custom page template for listing all posts from the custom post type.
+- **1.7** Create a custom page template for listing all posts from the custom post type.
-     1.8 All styles and scripts enqueued, using the proper native WP functions.
+- **1.8** Ensure all styles and scripts are enqueued using the appropriate native WordPress functions.
-     1.9 Archive template for the date archive of blog posts.
+- **1.9** Create an archive template for the date archive of blog posts.
-     1.10 Archive template for the author's archive of blog posts.
+- **1.10** Create an archive template for the author’s archive of blog posts.
-     1.11 Registered WordPress menu.
+- **1.11** Register a WordPress menu.
-     1.12 Sidebar area registered and display a few widgets there.
+- **1.12** Register a sidebar area and display a few widgets there.

 ## 2. Create Custom Plugin
-     2.1 Registered Custom Post Type.
+- **2.1** Register a Custom Post Type.
-     2.2 Register custom taxonomy, attached to the custom post type from above.
+- **2.2** Register a custom taxonomy attached to the Custom Post Type.
-     2.3 Metabox build using native WP functions.The metabox have a custom option that works with the    post-meta.
+- **2.3** Build a metabox using native WordPress functions.
+The metabox should have a custom option that works with post meta.
-     2.4 Metabox/dashboard field registered with ACF that works with the post-meta.
+- **2.4** Register a metabox/dashboard field using ACF that works with post meta.
-     2.5 Options Page and have custom option.
+- **2.5** Create an Options Page with custom options.
-     2.6 AJAX functionality for a dynamic section of the project.
+- **2.6** Implement AJAX functionality for a dynamic section of the project.
-     2.7 Have functionality separated into different well-described functions, instead of combining everything    in a function or two.
+- **2.7** Separate functionality into well-defined functions instead of combining everything into one or two functions.
-     2.8 Shortcode, accept attributes and display information from the custom post type.
+- **2.8** Create a shortcode that accepts attributes and displays information from the custom post type.
-     2.9 Filter manipulating a native WordPress element.
+- **2.9** Implement filtering to manipulate a native WordPress element.